22. AGX Vehicle

 Intermediate track-return or road wheel.

-Example of a cylindrical track wheel, trivially created with reference frame oriented with the rigid body.
-The wheel is attached in world with a hinge about the rotation axis and zero rotation axis offset:
+The following example shows a cylindrical track wheel with its reference frame aligned with the rigid body.
+The wheel is attached to the world with a hinge about the rotation axis and zero offset along that axis:

 const auto wheelRadius = 0.45;